The Origin of the Zodiac

 “It was assumed that the boundaries of the zodiacal signs either coincided with (in the case of the Southern Rein of the Chariot (ζ Tau), the Rear Twin star (β Gem), and the Rear Star of the Goat-fish (δ Cap), which were taken to mark the beginning of Gemini, Cancer, and

 Aquarius respectively) or at known distances in front of or behind a Normal Star (Huber, 1958; Jones, 2004).
 This link between the beginning of zodiacal signs and the location of stars indicates that the Babylonian zodiac was sidereal and therefore slips relative to our tropical zodiac over time, a conclusion confirmed through analysis of comparisons of Babylonian zodiacal positions with modern computation (Huber, 1958; Steele and Gray, 2007; Britton, 2010).
 Two star catalogues are known which give the positions of the Normal Stars within the signs of the zodiac (Roughton, Steele and Walker, 2004).”
-(Steel, 2018, p.
+(Steele, 2018, p.
 99)

-End of the Preceding Modern Constellaitons
+End of the Preceding Modern Constellations

 Beta Geminorum, aka Pollux, is found to have indicated the starting border of Cancer.
 It was also found that Zeta Tauri (Tianguan) and Delta Capricorni (Deneb Algedi) also marked the start of Gemini and Aquarius respectively.
 Interestingly, all those stars are part of the modern constellations just preceding the corresponding one from which Babylonian signs were named.
 In other words, a star in at the end of the constellation Taurus marked the start of the Babylonian sign Gemini, while one at the end of Capricorn marked the start of the sign Aquarius.